Recognizing Signs of Trauma in Your Loved Ones: When to Seek Help

 If you suspect a loved one is experiencing trauma-related symptoms, encourage them to seek professional diagnosis and trauma therapy promptly.
 Offer your support by assisting in finding suitable therapists and accompanying them to appointments.
 Reassure them of your unwavering love and support throughout the process.

-For further guidance and recommendations from a licensed professional, please contact my office today.
+For further guidance and recommendations on Trauma therapy from a licensed professional, please contact my office today.